 - Explain the importance of systematic reviews of diagnostic accuracy studies to evidence-based clinical practice

 - Identify the essential elements of a well-conducted systematic review

 - Describe and explore heterogeneity

 - Interpret the structure of GRADE summary of findings tables for diagnosis

-- Apply the basic functionality of the Review Manager (RevMan) software
+- Apply the basic functionality of meta-analysis software

 This is an optional activity and can only be booked in conjunction with the main guidelines workshop.
 Please check the appropriate box when registering and select the correct workshop fee that includes this additional course.